 Remember, no matter how small an act, it is still an act of love for the Earth we call home.
 Some easy things we can do include planting trees or donating to places that can plant trees in bulk, such as The Canopy Project, which replants trees worldwide to combat deforestation.

 Another way to help out is to protect bees and other natural pollinators.
 Michigan State University has wonderful resources that can help you create a pollinator-attracting garden right in your own backyard.
-Pollinator gardens can attract bees, butterflies, hummingbirds, and other species that help spread pollen from plant to plant to encourage growth in healthy ecosystems.
+Pollinator gardens can attract bees, butterflies, hummingbirds, and other species that help spread pollen from plant to plant, encouraging growth in healthy ecosystems.

 If you are more of a “boots on the ground” person, there are some great events going on in our area on or near Earth Day.